Leonor de Alvim

 Leonor de Alvim (c.
 1356 – 1388) was a Portuguese noblewoman.
-She belonged to a family from Entre-Douro-e-Minho and was the offspring of João Pires de Alvim and his wife Branca Pires Coelho.
+She belonged to a family from Entre-Douro-e-Minho and was the daughter of João Pires de Alvim and his wife Branca Pires Coelho.
 She became the heir to her father due to the lack of male children.

 She was born in Reborda, Portugal and married off to Constable Nuno Álvares Pereira.
 They moved to Pedraça and lived in the manor known as "Casa da Torre".
 When, in 1387, D. John I of Portugal called for all courts to report to Braga, Nuno Álvares Pereira was still there as a proxy for the noblemen of the Kingdom.
 It was during that stay D. Nuno that he received information that Leonor was ill.
 When he arrived in Porto she was already pronounced dead.
 She was buried in the Dominican nuns' Convento de Corpus Christi in the municipality of Vila Nova de Gaia.